Article Summary

 This comes out to $119.40 per year (if you never upgrade).

 That’s steep, so use this plan to try out the service before committing.
-You can pay for a month or two and then upgrade to the annual plan to get the big discount.
+You can pay for a month or two and then upgrade to a longer plan to get a big discount.

-The 12-month plan is clearly the best value.
+The three-year plan is clearly the best value.
 If you know you want to use VPNSecure in the long run, be sure to go with this plan over any other option.

 Here’s how the company’s pricing plans look on their site: